-BEREC will continue to plan its annual work around these three strategic objectives for the period 2018-2020 and, in doing so, will take into special consideration the 5 strategic priorities listed below.
+BEREC will continue to plan its annual work around these three strategic objectives for the period 2018-2020 and in doing so, take special consideration to the 5 strategic priorities listed below.
 The strategic priorities are based on the market developments outlined in the previous section and point to particular areas of interest that BEREC should cover under one or several of the strategic objectives in the medium-term.
-The strategic priorities will not define the full scope of BEREC work for 2018-2020, but will be recurring topics in the Work Programmes for the coming three years.
+The strategic priorities will not define the full scope of BEREC work for 2018-2020, but will be recurring topics in the work programmes for the coming three years.
 The order in which the priorities are listed does not imply a ranking.

-Strategic Priority 1: Responding to connectivity challenges and to new conditions for access to high-capacity networks

-Roll out of fibre networks and migration from legacy networks, as well as market consolidation, can lead to new forms of competition problems which need to be tackled by national regulators with the appropriate tools.
-Very high-capacity networks have become central for end-users, including businesses, to enable them to enjoy the full potential of the digital ecosystem and access to some non-replicable elements is important to promote and protect competition, but the variance in the deployment of high-capacity networks has led to different market conditions across Europe.
-BEREC will make it a strategic priority to continue its work on identifying competition problems that may arise in different member-states as high-capacity networks are being developed and legacy networks phased out or where markets have become mature with the intention to increase awareness on how incentives to invest change with changing market conditions and how competition is affected.
-The experience national regulators have with applying the SMP-framework and/or symmetric remedies will be a key aspect of developing best practices and promoting consistency and regulatory certainty across Europe.
-There will also be an important role for BEREC to look at access to high-capacity networks in more general terms (both fixed and wireless), such as how access to fixed high-capacity networks influences wireless network coverage and how the relationship may impact on the ultimate goal of increased connectivity.
+Strategic Priority 1: Responding to connectivity challenges and to new conditions for access to high-capacity networks central for end-users to enable them to enjoy the full potential of the digital ecosystem and access to some non-replicable elements is important to promote and protect competition, but the variance in the deployment of high-capacity networks has led to different market conditions across Europe.
+BEREC will make it a strategic priority to continue its work on identifying competition problems that arise in different member-states as high-capacity networks are being developed and legacy networks phased out or where markets have become mature - with the intention to increase awareness on how incentives to invest change with changing market conditions and how competition is affected.
+The experience national regulators have with applying the SMP-framework and/or symmetric remedies will be a key aspect of this work.
+There will also be an important role for BEREC to look at access to high-capacity networks in more general terms (both fixed and wireless), such as how access to fixed high-capacity networks influence wireless network coverage and how the relationship may impact on the ultimate goal of increased connectivity.